-Pix4Dmapper requires as input the internal parameters of the camera used to acquire the images for processing.
-These parameters are used for the 3D reconstruction and therefore, it is crucial that they are accurate in order to achieve an optimal 3D reconstruction.
+PIX4Dmapper requires as input the internal parameters of the camera used to acquire the images for processing.
+These parameters are used for the 3D reconstruction and therefore, they must be accurate to achieve an optimal 3D reconstruction.

 Image requirements